PavanRangani/docs/docs/prd/philanthropy/overview.md

 #### Organization

-For Grant, its a Non profit company or foundation of other family, to which Grant is given.
+For Grant, its a Non profit company or active foundation of other family, to which Grant is given.

 For Contribution, its a Foundation to which Contribution is given.
-Its one of the foundation of the same family.
+Its one of the active foundation of the same family.

 Its a mandatory field.